 Count R2

-Calculate the fraction correctly predicted = fraction of Y’s for which the predicted probability is > 50% when Yi=1 or is < 50% when Yi = 0
+Calculate the fraction correctly predicted = fraction of Y’s for which the predicted probability is > 50% when Yi=1 or is < 50% when Yi = 0.

+Structural Break Analysis

 Structural breaks can be occured in time series data or cross sectional data, when there is a sudden change in the relatioship being examined.
 In this study we examine structural break from islamic banking capital due to global financial crisis.
 In the structural break analysis it need to decide which is a more efficient then a single regression.
 Our analysis using the Wald test to detect the structural breaks.